RaayyDev/Ray-Activity/README.md

 # Ray-Activity
-An activity log in SQL of time played of a user
+An activity log in SQL of time played of a use